• Skip to primary navigation

 *For oil-free baking: Omit the olive oil and line your pan with parchment paper for easy non-stick baking.

-Yield: This makes a very large batch so reduce or halve if desired.
+Yield: This makes a very large batch so reduce or halve if needed.

 Recipe adapted from Better Homes & Gardens.